Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 If you want to travel from Düsseldorf to Heerlen by train, you've come to the right place.

-Use our Journey Planner at the top of the page to search for cheap ticket prices and we'll show you how much you can save.
-Tickets from Düsseldorf to Heerlen start from $29.59 when you book in advance.
+Use our Journey Planner at the top of the page to search for cheap ticket prices – we'll show you how much you can save on train tickets from Düsseldorf to Heerlen if you book in advance.

 If you want to know more about the journey, keep reading for train schedules, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!